ropensci/rfishbase/cran-comments.md

 Dear CRAN Maintainers,

-This release fixes a bug in the sealifebase data access calls.
+This release now provides access to the most recent version of FishBase & SeaLifeData by default, while still allowing users to manually opt for a fixed timestamp version.
-More details in NEWS.md.
+See NEWS.md.

 Sincerely,